Nischit290402/Face_Recog/README.md

 # Face_Recog

+The Backend program :

 The code is in the .py file and has been run on jupyter notebook as shown in Test_Video.

 A folder containing known faces to be trained is also uploaded.

 A test video of the face_recognition is also uploaded.

-Since this is a prototype and our team had to somehow complete before deadline, we have used a rather unsophisticated method of face recognition.
-We still were not able to use the .h5 file and so couldn't go along the approach suggested by our mentors i.e. to use the YOLO and Siamese Network from keras/tensorflow.

 We have currently implemented face recognition using a library named 'face_recognition' and 'OpenCV'

-The basic methodology is still quite the same:
+The basic methodology is still quite the same as compared to the standard FaceNet and YOLO application put together:

   1)Get a database of known images and train the model using functions in 'face_recognition'.